projectjellyfish/chef-jellyfish/README.md

 ######Attributes specifically for Project Jellyfish
 - `default["jellyfish"]["api"]["enabled"]` - Enable the install of Jellyfish API
 - `default["jellyfish"]["ux"]["enabled"]` - Enable the install of Jellyfish UX
-- `default["jellyfish"]["api"]["cors_allow_origin"]` - Comma seperated list of host that you want to be able to access Jellyfish API
+- `default["jellyfish"]["api"]["cors_allow_origin"]` - Comma separated list of host that you want to be able to access Jellyfish API
 - `default["jellyfish"]["ux"]["app_config_js"]` - Single FQDN: https://some-host.company.com:port (if port is different that the standard port)

 Usage
 -----
 Simply add recipe[jellyfish] to a run list or add the cookbook to a role you have created.

 Deploying a Project Jellyfish Server